 Taicang demonstrates strong economic performance among the cities surrounding Shanghai.
 Its 2018 GDP was 19.8 Billion USD, higher than most tier-one cities in China.

 From a history in agricultural produce such as rice and livestock, Taicang grew to become one of the major port cities in China.
-Years of investment and growth saw Taicang's industrial income grow at a rate of 15-24% annually, and in recent years over 1,000 new investment projects have helped the city maintain its status as one of China's most developed county-level cities.
-Foreign investment predominantly comes from the United States, Germany, Japan, Taiwan and Hong Kong, with over 20 Fortune 500 enterprises operating in the city including Exxon, Toyota, Siemens and P&G.
+Years of investment and growth saw Taicang’s industrial income grow at a rate of 15-24% annually, and in recent years over 1,000 new investment projects have helped the city maintain its status as one of China’s most developed county-level cities.
+The city receives foreign investment from the United States, Germany, and Japan, as well as support from across China including Taiwan and Hong Kong.
+Major international corporations with operations in Taicang include ExxonMobil, Bosch and P&G.

 Taicang’s industry strengths feature: